ademiltonnunes/chatbot-message-storage-api/README.md

 # Quantum Bot Core

 Quantum Bot Core is a robust Firebase-powered solution designed to efficiently manage user interactions and securely store conversations for chatbot applications.
 This project leverages Firebase's real-time database capabilities and authentication features to ensure seamless operation and data security.
+For a full description about this project, please refer to [this link](https://pitch.com/v/quantumbotcore-project-xt2qv5)

 ## API Documentation